iCosmosNeuroverse/ILLUMIUM_OS_INTERFACE_LAYER/README.md

 GOAL
 =====
-A futuristic, more visually intutitive and volume display ready interface.
+A screenless driven/futuristic volume display ready OS interface.
 Volume displays are different from holograms, where by volume displays ([like those from Burton inc japan](https://www.youtube.com/watch?v=FFJ14im1L2Q) ) are actually screenless displays, or volumes in mid air etc, instead of illusory images on flat planes.
-O